picacav/LibraryManager/README.md

-This a work shop for react and redux by following course from Pluralsight
+This a work shop for react and redux by following course from Pluralsight!